 Layer drinks make super fun drinks for kids!
 These easy layered drinks can be adjusted to any party theme colors.
 We made patriotic red white and blue drinks for kid friendly 4th of July drinks (patriotic mocktail), but you can make your drink layers any color you want — even a rainbow drink!
 (Plus, we have a super secret trick if you can’t get your drinks layered!)

-How To Make Layer Drinks Without Alcohol
+How To Make Layer Drinks Without Alcohol (Layered Mocktails)

 These layered drinks are perfect kid friendly drinks for parties!
-We made ours a layered red white and blue drink, but you can make your drinks any color you want!
+We made ours a layered red white and blue drink, but you can make your drinks any color you want.

 Science Behind Layered Drinks